xin-xiao-o/xin-xiao-o.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Xin Xiao is a researcher at ByteDance Seed-Robotics.
 He received his Master of Engineering from the School of Computer Science at Wuhan University in 2024, following a Bachelor of Engineering degree (2021) from the School of Electronic Information and Communications at Huazhong University of Science and Technology (HUST).
-His research focuses on Vision-Language Models (VLM) and Vision-Language-Action Models (VLA), exploring interdisciplinary frontiers at the intersection of computer vision, natural language processing, and robotic control.
+His research focuses on Vision-Language Models (VLM) and Vision-Language-Action Models (VLA).

 Contact: xinxiao@whu.edu.cn